 How do chronically tight muscles cause joint pain?

 When the muscles that articulate a joint are ‘stuck’ at a high level of contraction they are shorter and tighter than is optimal.
 Short, tight muscles will draw the bones of the joint closer together compressing the joint and leading to pain and restricted movement.
 If the bony structures in the joint are being pulled too close to each other by the tight muscles these structures can begin to rub off each other and can eventually wear down the cartilage that protects the ends of the bones.
-So, over time what began as a functional soft tissue or muscular problem becomes a structural problem.
+So, over time what began as a functional muscular problem becomes a structural problem.

 By improving the function of the muscles around a given joint and addressing the full body pattern of contraction we can release ALL the muscles back to their true resting length.
 Then, compression of the joint is reduced and normal range of motion and comfort of the joint are restored.
-This outcome can be achieved safely, quickly and easily through the educational process of Clinical Somatics (aka Hanna Somatics).
+This outcome can be achieved safely, quickly and easily through the educational process of Somatics Education (aka Hanna Somatics).
 You must address the full body pattern of contraction by RELEARNING how to regain control over ALL the muscles involved in the pattern of contraction.